s769/FFTMatvec/README.md

 will run the code with 4 processors, a 2x2 processor grid, global sizes, 20 global block columns, 10 global block rows, a block size of 7, 4 local block columns, 3 local block rows, print input/output vectors, and use 100 matvecs for timing.
 The FFT and SBGEMV will be computed in single precision; all other components in double precision.
 Deterministic double precision values that cannot be represented as single precision floats without error will be used to initialize the matrix/vector, and output vectors will be saved in the current directory.

-## I/O Data Formats
+## I/O and Data Formats

 FFTMatvec reads matrices from directories containing HDF5 files and a plain-text metadata file.
 Vectors are stored as single HDF5 files.
-See the [I/O Data Formats](https://fftmatvec.readthedocs.io/en/latest/io_format/) documentation for full details on:
+See the [I/O and Data Formats](https://fftmatvec.readthedocs.io/en/latest/io_format/) documentation for full details on:

 - Matrix directory layout (`binary/meta_adj` + zero-padded `.h5` block-row files)
 - Vector HDF5 format (column vs. row vector attributes)
-- SOTI (Sensors-Ordered-Then-Indexed) data ordering convention
+- SOTI (Space-Outer-Time-Inner) index ordering convention (see [SISC Paper](https://doi.org/10.1137/24M1683172) for more info)
 - Code examples for creating input data with Python/h5py

-## Python Bindings
+## pyFFTMatvec

 FFTMatvec provides Python bindings via the `pyFFTMatvec` package (built with pybind11).
 Install with: